Using the Web Service

 curl http://localhost:7474/ehri/classes/Repository/nl-test_repository

-Importing a documentary unit via EAD¶
+Importing a documentary unit via EAD

 Importing EAD is much the same process, only this time we use the

-method and the repository (with ID
+/ehri/import/ead method and the repository (with ID

-item that we are importing
+nl-test_repository) is the scope item that we are importing

 into: